© 2018 1st Bingham Scout Group

 Made by Serif

-Enquiries from parents who want their youngsters to join continue to come in and we now can't satisfy all of those requests.
-The only way forward is to find more adult help and open extra sections for all of the age groups.
-We also need extra and replacement Leaders in some sections, especially the new Beaver Colony (Cetus), Lynx Beaver Colony, Gemini Cub Pack & the Orion Scout Troop.
+Enquiries from parents who want their youngsters to join continue to come in and we can't satisfy all of those requests.
+The only way forward is to find more adult help and open extra sections where we need them.
+We also need extra and replacement Leaders in some sections.

 We need people who are interested in working with children of any age group, people who would like to help children enjoy interesting activities and develop their life skills.
 Potential volunteers shouldn’t be put off because they know nothing about tying knots or lighting fires; the young people learn these skills and so can you!
 All we need are responsible and interested adults who can give up some time – and the amount of time and the level of involvement can be varied to suit.